isene/RTFM/README.md

 # RTFM - Ruby Terminal File Manager

+## What?
+RTFM is a file manager for the terminal written in Ruby.
+It lets you browse directories and view the content of directories and files.
+You can delete, rename, copy and move files as well as a range of other features.
+Read on for what it can do.

 ## Why?
 RTFM parses your LS_COLORS to ensure color consistency with the terminal experience.